liamcottle/atlas-for-rust/README.md

 ## TODO

+- auto connect to server when clicked in side panel
 - coloured icons for fcm, expo and companion status
 - add name to add server modal
 - show add server modal instead of immediately adding server